The Sexual Purity Paradox

-Where you once identified yourself by your deeply-held beliefs about God, inspired by the faith of those who know and love you, you begin to identify yourself more and more by your behavior, driven by your passions.
+Where you once identified with your deeply-held beliefs about God, inspired by the people you trust most, you begin to identify more and more with your behavior, driven by your passions.

 Actually, we’ve always defined ourselves to some extent by what we do, whether it’s hobbies, sports or career.
 Now we add our sexual activities to the list.

 The more behaviors we choose to justify, the more beliefs we have to renounce.